Broken circuit complexes of series-parallel networks: Background

 Let $M_1$ and $M_2$ be matroids on disjoint sets $E_1$ and $E_2$.
 Their \emph{direct sum} $M_1\oplus M_2$ is the matroid on the ground set $E_1\cup E_2$ whose circuits are the circuits of $M_1$ and the circuits of $M_2$.
-A matroid is called \emph{connected} if it is not the direct sum of two smaller matroids; otherwise it is \emph{separable}.
-Every matroid $M$ can be decomposed uniquely (up to oder) as a direct sum $M=M_1\oplus\cdots\oplus M_k$ of connected matroids; we call $M_1,\ldots,M_k$ \emph{connected components} of $M$.
+A matroid is called \emph{connected} if it is not the direct sum of two smaller matroids; otherwise it is \emph{disconnected}.
+Every matroid $M$ can be decomposed uniquely (up to order) as a direct sum $M=M_1\oplus\cdots\oplus M_k$ of connected matroids; we call $M_1,\ldots,M_k$ the \emph{connected components} of $M$.
+It should be noted that if $G$ is a loopless connected graph with at least 3 vertices, then the cycle matroid $M(G)$ is connected if and only if $G$ is \emph{2-connected}, i.e. $G$ remains connected after deleting any vertex (see \cite[Proposition 4.1.8]{O}).